yellow0125/Deliverables_of_Mitacs_Proj/README.md

  ## 🙌 Reflection

+##### 👩‍💻Tracy
 Working on this project has been both challenging and rewarding.

-- The technical side pushed us to explore cutting-edge models like **Mask2Former**, while still leveraging more traditional architectures like **U-Net** for comparison.
+- On the technical side, we explored advanced models like **Mask2Former**, and also used classic ones like **U-Net** for comparison.
+This helped me better understand **image segmentation** and how it applies in real-world situations.
-- There were difficulties with **dataset imbalance, annotation work, and high-resolution UAV imagery**, but tackling these made the models stronger and the research more meaningful.
+- We faced real challenges— **dataset imbalance**, **time-consuming annotation**, and **the complexity of high-resolution UAV imagery**.
+Dealing with **oblique images** also brought unexpected issues like distortion, occlusion, and lighting changes.
+These problems weren’t easy, but solving them taught me a lot and made our models stronger.
-- Weekly discussions and collaboration helped shape the direction of the work and kept the focus on practical applications, such as **real-time wildfire monitoring**.
+- Weekly discussions and collaboration helped shape the direction of the work and kept the focus on practical applications.

-**On a personal note**

- Tracy:
- this project has been a valuable learning journey.
-I not only strengthened my skills in **computer vision and AI research**, but also learned the importance of **teamwork, communication, and persistence** when challenges arose.
-It was inspiring to work on a project that has real-world impact, especially in the critical area of wildfire prevention and risk management.
-I feel proud of what we achieved together as a team.
-While there are always areas to improve, the project represents a solid foundation for future research and applications.
+- What made this project stand out for me was **the sense of purpose**.
+Forest fires are real, urgent problems.
+Knowing that this project might actually help with early detection made it more than just an academic exercise—it felt relevant.
+- This project has been a meaningful learning experience.
+I’ve grown not only in my AI and computer vision skills, but also in how I approach teamwork, communication, and persistence—especially when things got tough.
+There’s still plenty of room to improve, but I’m proud of what we’ve built so far.